masoomjethwa/masoomjethwa/README.md

 - 👋 Hi, I’m @masoomjethwa , my research area is planetary science. modelling the interacrtion of ionosphere and neutral atmospheric processess
 - 👀 I’m interested in learning and applying new ideas to acquire insights from the space based observations.
-- 🌱 I’m currently learning MATLAB and Python
+- 🌱 I’m currently scripting in MATLAB and Python(2&3)
 - 💞️ I’m looking to collaborate on Python3.7 and MPI
 - 📫 How to reach me @masoomjethwa :twitter